 - Make your home a sacred space.
 Hestia felt at peace in her home and knew its value in keeping her filled with energy.
 So you hate housework?
 Make it more enjoyable by doing it as a meditation to Hestia.

 - Learn to listen actively, to not allow yourself to be drawn automatically into arguing.
 You can always say something like, “It’s obvious this is important to you, and you probably have an important point.
-I need to think about it and see if we can’t come to an agreement.”
+However I need to think about it to see if we can’t come to an agreement.”

 - No matter how busy you might be, set aside some time each day to connect with someone you care about.
 Take just a few minutes to give them your full attention and some quiet appreciation.
 You’ll find yourself a much more loving and desirable person.